 Concourse now also supports a Helm Chart release.
 Where the BOSH release targets a BOSH director and deploys to virtual machines (VMs), the Helm Chart release instead targets Kubernetes clusters using the templating and release management of Helm.

-When you are ready to get started with either release, see the step-by-step guide to Installing Pivotal Concourse for more information.
+When you are ready to get started with either release, see the step-by-step guide to Installing Concourse for VMware Tanzu for more information.

 Additional Enterprise Considerations

 Concourse lets you encrypt sensitive information before it reaches the database.
 By using encryption, you ensure that plaintext credentials do not exist in memory for longer than absolutely necessary.

 With Concourse credential management, pipeline credentials can be parameterized with ((parameters)) in your pipeline or task config files.

 Credential management also allows for credentials to be rotated and managed from outside the pipeline or team, and prevents them from being revealed by get-pipeline.